dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 -----

+# Organic Search vs. PPC

+* Organic search (*natural search*) refers to unpaid search results which are generated based on: inbound links targeting your website, your domain authority, the relevance to user's search query, and other organic ranking factors

+* Pay-per-click advertising (PPC) generates paid search results, it belongs to *paid search marketing* approach, and one of its basic performance metrics is cost-per-click (CPC) evaluation.
+Examples: Google ads, Google Product Listing Ads, Google Shopping Ads, Bing Ads)

 # Keywords
 * Understanding user's `intent` is important for constructing the right keywords.
 What keywords would the user have to type in order to find your specific web page?